neuland/micro-frontends/README.md

 [try in browser](./1-composition-client-only/) & [inspect the code](https://github.com/neuland/micro-frontends/tree/master/1-composition-client-only)

-This team decides what functionality is included and where it is positioned in the layout.
+__Team Product__ decides what functionality is included and where it is positioned in the layout.
 The page contains information that can be provided by Team Product itself, like the product name, image and the available variants.
 But it also includes fragments (Custom Elements) from the other teams.

 ### How to Create a Custom Elemente?